AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

   };
 ```

-Now, when simple them is ready we will learn where we can store them and how to apply them.
+Now, when simple theme is ready we will learn where we can store it and how to apply it.

 ##Internal Themes

-You can store your theme within chart code:
+You can store a theme right where your chart code is:

 ```
   // create variable for custom theme